Atska/Pathfinding-and-Maze-Visualizer/README.md

 #### How to use

 - Click on the board to initiate the start 🐰
 - Click on the board again to initiate the end 🥕
+- Draw walls or chose a maze algorithm
+- Select your search algorithm and help the rabbit find the carrot!
 ---

 ### Table of Contents